14th May - “Seeing with Faith: What to Do When Life Gets Hard”

 What David Did In The Midst Of Chaos

-And eventually, after learning to sit at the table God had prepared for him—the one that nourished his heart and spirit, the one that taught him how to overcome—he was invited to another table: the king’s table, with him as king.
+Eventually, after learning to sit at the table God had prepared for him—the one that nourished his heart and spirit, and taught him how to overcome—David was invited to another table: the king’s table, with him as king.
 Just like God had promised.
+(Psalm 23:5)

 So if you’re facing something today and it feels nothing like what God promised—don’t lose heart.
 David was anointed long before he was appointed.
 And in the middle of fear, rejection, and waiting, he learned how to strengthen himself in the Lord, listen for God’s voice, and feast at the table God prepared for him—even while enemies circled.